Death Falls

 Park by the gate and walk up the dirt roadway.
 In about 400' you will come to an open field.
 Go straight across it and the roadway continues, narrowing as it goes.
 The path will bear left and reach the creek where you should turn right and go upstream where you will soon find the falls.

-The drop is not a vertical plunge, but close to it.
-We were there in September and there wasn't a tremendous amount of water flowing.
+The drop is not a free-fall plunge, but close to it.
+We were there in September and there wasn't a tremendous amount of water flowing, but it was nonetheless interesting because it pours down the side of a nearly vertical rock wall.
 We suspect that during spring run-off, the cascade would be quite impressive.
 We also suspect that in the wetter times of the year, your walk in would be a little more difficult.
 There is a swampy area along the path that was quite damp even when we were there.
 In the spring it would probably be very wet.
 We were even able to walk up the creek-bed, from stone to stone, without getting wet.
+Since our original posting, we have received contributor pics with more water flowing.

 Hover on any of the thumbnails to see an enlarged image